top of page

 May 83 min read

-How to Ask for More Severance (Without Burning Bridges)
+How to Ask for More Severance Pay & Negotiate an Exit Package (Without Burning Bridges)

 Being let go is stressful enough — and receiving a lowball severance offer can make it worse.
 You may know you’re entitled to more, but the last thing you want is to come off as combative or risk losing a positive reference letter.
 The good news?
-It’s entirely possible to negotiate your severance professionally — without damaging your reputation or future references.
-In this post, we’ll show you how to ask for more diplomatically, strategically, and effectively .
-1. Under
+It’s entirely possible to try to negotiate your severance package and ask for more severance pay without damaging your reputation or future references.
+In this post, we’ll show you how to negotiate an exit package diplomatically,

 SeverEase